 Can you physically sweat out alcohol so it doesn’t have a negative impact on your body?

 No. Because when you drink, your body recognizes it as a toxin and sends it to the liver.
-But the liver can really only effectively metabolize about one drink per hour (12 ounces of beer, 5 ounces of wine, shot of the hard stuff).
+But the liver can really only effectively metabolize about one drink per hour (12 ounces of beer, 5 ounces of wine, 1 shot of the "hard stuff").

 When your liver can’t keep up, it starts to oxidize (breaking down into smaller particles) the alcohol to excrete it through urine, sweat, and breathe.
 But you aren’t sweating out the alcohol per se, you are sweating out the by-products.

-O and fun fact, this is why your sweat smells… why you can wake up with wicked breath… and your urine smells the morning after a night of drinking.
+Oh and fun fact, this is why your sweat smells … why you can wake up with wicked breath … and your urine smells the morning after a night of drinking.